horker/oxyplotcli2/docs/md/New-OxyPieSeries.md

 ### -IsExplodedName

-Specifies the property name of the input object to be treated as the element IsExploded of the data point.
+Specifies the property name of the input object to be processed as the element IsExploded of the data point.

 ```yaml
 Type: System.String